Why Paychex Inc. (PAYX) Stock Could See Much Higher Prices Ahead

 Paychex Inc. (PAYX): Who are the competitors?

-The company’s main competitors (and peers) include Oracle Corporation (ORCL) that is trading 43.58% up over the past 12 months and Intuit Inc. (INTU) that is 22.30% higher over the same period.
-Automatic Data Processing Inc. (ADP) is 3.31% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Oracle Corporation (ORCL) that is trading 46.73% up over the past 12 months and Intuit Inc. (INTU) that is -0.08% lower over the same period.
+Automatic Data Processing Inc. (ADP) is -3.74% down on the 1-year trading charts.